 Losing weight — and keeping it off — is a slow, steady, and difficult journey, and no one knows that more than the women who've been there before.
-Like Taryn Haley, who decided last January to start working out and eating right.
-Less than two years later, she's down to half her previous size.
+Like Taryn Haley, who decided in 2012 to start working out and eating right.
+By late 2013, she was down to half her previous size.
 Inspired?
 We are too.
 Check out Taryn's incredible story below!

 POPSUGAR: What made you decide to start?